-Course Title: The Legal Regulations of Sports Professionalism

-Course Code: Law 603: This course includes studying the legal provisions of the professional player and amateur player in terms of the meaning of professionalism and hobby and how to distinguish between them; the special rules regarding the sports full-time approvals in the UAE from the Presidency of the Council of Ministers and their legal effects in terms of proving professionalism or not; the registration of the player in a sports federation and its provisions.
+Course Title: The Legal Regulations of Sports Professionalism of proving professionalism or not; the registration of the player in a sports federation and its provisions.
 The course is especially concerned with the contract of sports professionalism in terms of its elements and conditions, legitimacy of those conditions and its conformance with jus cogens ... and the eligibility required for the contract and the compatibility of sports applications with the overall rules of the law; the disciplinary sanctions imposed on players in terms of their nature and their agreement with the overall legal rules.
 The course will also discuss the rules governing the transfer of players and the regulations in this regard, as well as the secondment of players and the naturalization of players and the internationally prescribed rules thereon, as well as the role of the agent of players in the contract and the consequent rights thereof.